Rachymaosas/PLP-Academy/README.md

 - Regularly merge and delete branches to maintain a clean repository.
 - Use pull requests to review and discuss changes before merging.
     Branching
-Branching in Git:
-- Creates separate lines of development.
-- Allows multiple developers to work on different features.
-- Enables experimentation and testing.

 7. Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
     Pull Requests in GitHub Workflow